 Dysregulation (disturbed control) of the human immune system leads to: autoimmune diseases such as lupus and rheumatoid arthritis; inflammatory diseases such as sarcoidosis and vasculitis; and a variety of immune deficiency diseases ranging from exceedingly rare single gene disorders to more common diseases.

-Collectively, immune dysregulation affects 4-5% of the population and, because there is currently no cure for such disorders, existing treatments focus on alleviating the signs and symptoms without addressing the underlying causes and can have severe negative side effects.
+Collectively, immune dysregulation affects 4 to 5% of the population and, because there is currently no cure for such disorders, existing treatments focus on alleviating the signs and symptoms without addressing the underlying causes and can have severe negative side effects.

 Progress in the analysis (sequencing) and understanding of the human genetic code has now enabled treatments for the immune dysregulation of individual patients, using drugs that target a single molecule in the body.
 This new approach – called precision medicine – requires a precise understanding of the molecular mechanisms that lead to disease.